dmbarbour/glas/docs/GlasZero.md

 ## Export Function

 The export function is a program of static arity 1--1, the final entry in a g0 file.
 If left unspecified, is equivalent to `export []`.
 After compiling the export program, it is evaluated with access to compile-time effects.
-The dictionary of definitions as inputs on the data stack.
+The dictionary of definitions is input on the data stack.
 The value output from the export function becomes the compiled value of the g0 module.

-Export functions enable g0 to define words programmatically, flexibly merge dictionaries, analyze dictionaries for errors, produce module values suitable for non-g0 import contexts, and extract or compile definitions from non-g0 sources.
-However, programmatic definitions won't be visible within the g0 module that constructs them, only to later modules that import these definitions.
+Export functions enable g0 to define words programmatically, flexibly merge dictionaries, analyze dictionaries for errors, produce module values suitable for non-g0 import contexts, and extract or compile definitions from non-g0 module sources.
+However, the g0 module will not be able to directly use the words it is defining via export.

-*Aside:* It is not recommended to use export functions for export control.
-Instead, use a 'public.g0' file to manually import the exposed symbols.
+*Aside:* For export control, instead of using an export function, it will often be simpler and better to use a 'public.g0' module within a folder to explicitly whitelist the exposed symbols.

 ## Annotations

 There is currently no dedicated syntax for annotations in g0.
 However, if programs construct `prog:(do:P, Annotations)` programs, e.g. by adding annotations to a block before applying it, a g0 compiler should avoid burying the annotations below other prog headers.
 Instead, the compiler should check recognized annotations for consistency, and add its own annotations as needed, e.g. for stable partial evaluation.

-It is feasible to annotate programs after defining them via export function, e.g. based on searching for data definitions identified by `anno-word`.
-However, this is awkward and isn't recommended for the normal use case.
+It is also feasible to annotate programs via export function, post-hoc.
+However, if you're free to invasively modify code, it's usually better to annotate programs internally.

-*Aside:* Use of compile-time effects or logging to specify annotations was rejected.
-Use of macros to wrap a block

 ## Stable Partial Evaluation for Macros